djohnsonbaugh/vscodemq2macro/README.md

 MQ2 Commands - A subset of commands are supported, if I missed a key command you actually use, submit a request on issues

+MQ2 Plugin Commands - not validated currently, but some are recognized.
+Add issue if you feel explicit support is warranted.

 Define - If you do a #define statement, it will probalby look like an error. (havent decided how to deal with this yet)

 ## Release Notes